“By dint of its literal form, a symbol is a representation of a symbol and other than what it is said to indicate.” — Fadia Bulus, Untold Signs

 “Even if you have a dead season still it will shine.”
 The role model went incognito.

 Dialectically primitive or cultured, after exogamy the tactic for a new silent blood would be tempered in the forecourt.
 Shunted into a dark wood where sparkling feet pointed to bliss, resolved in wounds both scientific and religious, the skins of the bodies of the accumulation were unpeeled like fruit.
-Vermillion rose petals flew out the disembodied heads of the clan split open by mystic terrors that rose apart from science and religion.
+Vermillion rose petals flew out the disembodied heads of the clan that were split open by mystic terrors risen apart from science and religion.

 The fortune-dweller in a Dracula mask took away our truth of the age drug.